Anastrozole: Pharmacokinetics

 The bioavailability of anastrozole in humans is unknown, but it was found to be well-absorbed in animals.
 Absorption of anastrozole is linear over a dosage range of 1 to 20 mg/day in humans and does not change with repeated administration.
 Food does not significantly influence the extent of absorption of anastrozole.
 Peak levels of anastrozole occur a median 3 hours after administration, but with a wide range of 2 to 12 hours.
 Steady-state levels of anastrozole are achieved within 7 to 10 days of continuous administration, with 3.5-fold accumulation.
 However, maximal suppression of estradiol levels occurs within 3 or 4 days of therapy.

 Active efflux of anastrozole by P-glycoprotein at the blood–brain barrier has been found to limit the central nervous system penetration of anastrozole in rodents, whereas this was not the case with letrozole and vorozole.
 As such, anastrozole may have peripheral selectivity in humans, although this has yet to be confirmed.
 In any case, estradiol is synthesized peripherally and readily crosses the blood–brain barrier, so anastrozole would still expected to reduce estradiol levels in the central nervous system to a certain degree.
 The plasma protein binding of anastrozole is 40%.

 The metabolism of anastrozole is by N-dealkylation, hydroxylation, and glucuronidation.
 Inhibition of aromatase is due to anastrozole itself rather than to metabolites, with the major circulating metabolite being inactive.
 The elimination half-life of anastrozole is 40 to 50 hours (1.7 to 2.1 days).
 This allows for convenient once-daily administration.
-The medication is eliminated predominantly by metabolism in the liver (83 to 85%) but also by residual excretion by the kidneys unchanged (11%).
+The medication is eliminated predominantly by metabolism in the liver (83 to 85%) but also by residual excretion by the kidneys, unchanged (11%).
 Anastrozole is excreted primarily in urine but also to a lesser extent in feces.

 Chemistry

-Anastrozole is a nonsteroidal benzyltriazole.
+Anastrozole is a nonsteroidal benzyl triazole.
 It is also known as α,α,α',α'-tetramethyl-5-(1H-1,2,4-triazol-1-ylmethyl)-m-benzenediacetonitrile.
 Anastrozole is structurally related to letrozole, fadrozole, and vorozole, with all being classified as azoles.